-The Institute may be entitled to claim special tax deductions for investments in qualifying assets or in relation to qualifying expenditure (e.g. Research and Development Tax incentive regime in Australia or other a) Income Tax (continued)
+The Institute may be entitled to claim special tax deductions for investments in qualifying assets or in relation to qualifying expenditure (e.g. Research and Development Tax incentive regime in Australia or other investment allowances).

-investment allowances).
 The Institute accounts for such allowances as tax credits, which means that the allowance reduces income tax payable and current tax expense.
 A deferred tax asset is recognised for unclaimed tax credits that are carried forward as deferred tax assets.